apache/flink/docs/getting-started/tutorials/table_api.md

 ## How To Follow Along

+If you want to follow along, you will require a computer with:

+* Java 8
+* Maven

-If you would like to follow along this walkthrough provides a Flink Maven Archetype to create a skeleton project with all the necessary dependencies quickly.
+There is also a provided Flink Maven Archetype to create a skeleton project with all the necessary dependencies quickly.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">